Folks, mark your calendar for this one because BLINK Cincinnati is THE “not to be missed” Cincinnati event for 2022.

 Wear your most comfortable shoes because you’re going to walk A LOT.
-Last year we were fully prepared to take the streetcar from the Findlay Market area (where we parked) down to The Banks and work our way back up.
+In our first year we were fully prepared to take the streetcar from the Findlay Market area (where we parked) down to The Banks and work our way back up.
 But that was impossible.
 The streetcar was packed like sardines.
 Literally.
 And there were so many people that the streetcar moved at the pace of a snail.
 We walked as fast as the streetcar moved.
 Not kidding.
 I hope there’s a solution to that problem this year but I’m not planning on it and I’ll be fully prepared to walk wherever I need to go.

 Make Your Plans For What You Want to See Before You Leave the House:

 We went for multiple days and broke up the event by area.
 Thursday we concentrated on The Banks up to about The Aronoff Center.
-The next night we stayed in the Washington Park area and ventured down to the Garfield section.
+The next night we stayed in the Washington Park area and ventured down to the Garfield section of town.
 The next day we did the Findlay Market displays.
 And on our last day we hit a few various spots that we missed and still wanted to see.

-What’s the Best Time to Go?
+What’s the Best Time to Go to BLINK?